 And this is how I made it….

-In a mortar I crushed the cinnamon stick, star anise and clove (crushed but not powdered) and then I combined this spice mix with the rice, tea and sugar.
+In a mortar, with pestle, I crushed the cinnamon stick, star anise and clove (crushed but not powdered) and then I combined this spice mix with the rice, tea and sugar.

 I lined a wok with a couple of layers of foil and added the tea mix.
 I heated this over high heat until it was smoking hot.
 On a trivet, over the smoking tea, I placed the duck breast, skin side up.